novelrt/NovelRT/README.md

 - OpenAL 1.19.1
 - spdlog 1.4.2

-**if you are compiling on Linux, please note - we do not support GCC at this time.**
+**if you are compiling on Linux, please note - we do not support GCC at this time.
+Please use clang instead.**

 ### Build instructions